 Use a Large Spoon to Press Down the Crust

-To easily press down the crust, use the back of a large spoon.
+To quickly press down the crust, use the back of a large spoon.
 This will help form it without pressing it down too hard.
 In addition, you can also use the bottom of a measuring cup as well.

 Don’t Go Overboard on the Butter in the Crust